 Age

-For older dogs, age-related wear and tear can contribute to Wobblers disease.
+For middle aged or older dogs, age-related wear and tear can contribute to Wobblers disease.
 Because the condition is progressive, the structures in the spine naturally degenerate.
-The intervertebral discs may bulge, putting pressure on the spinal cord.
+The intervertebral discs may bulge, putting pressure on the spinal cord and aggravating cervical spondylomyelopathy.

 Diagnosing Wobblers Disease in Dogs

-Diagnosing Wobblers disease in dogs involves a combination of clinical observation and advanced imaging techniques.
+Diagnosing Wobblers disease in dogs involves a combination of clinical signs, physical observation, and advanced imaging.
 Because the issue can be tied to several other conditions, a thorough examination should be done first.
 Here are some ways our vets diagnose Wobblers disease in dogs:

 Physical and Neurological Examination

 The first step in diagnosing Wobblers disease is a detailed physical and neurological examination.
 Our vets will assess your dog’s gait, reflexes, and posture.
-We’ll keep our eyes peeled for signs like an unsteady walk, muscle weakness, or pain when the neck is manipulated.
-These tests help pinpoint whether the issue stems from the cervical spine.
+We’ll observe for an unsteady walk, front leg weakness, or signs of neck pain when the head is moved.
+These tests help pinpoint whether the neurological problem stems from the cervical spine.

 Imaging Techniques

-Once Wobblers disease is suspected, imaging is necessary to confirm the diagnosis and assess the spinal cord compression.
-Diagnostic imaging tools such as X-rays, MRIs, and CT scans are the technologies we’ll use.
-While X-rays can’t show the spinal cord itself, they can reveal structural abnormalities in the vertebrae, such as narrowing spaces between the bones or signs of instability.
+Once Wobblers disease is suspected, imaging is necessary to confirm the diagnosis and assess the compression of the spinal cord.
+Diagnostic imaging tools such as X-rays, CT scans, and magnetic resonance imaging (MRI) are essential.

 Treatment and Recovery for Wobblers Disease in Dogs